9 Cape Town Beaches: The Best Spots For A Great Escapade

 The “most crowded” Cape Town beach hosts a large breeding colony of the endangered South African animals.
 Their loud cries perfectly explain why they are also known as donkey penguins.

 Following an elevated path, you can reach the colony and observe the penguins up close.
-Have in mind, that any contact or feeding of the flightless birds is prohibited.
+Keep in mind, that any contact or feeding of the flightless birds is prohibited.

 You should include a visit to this protected beach even if you only have 3 days in Cape Town.